Expats and Rental Agencies: Which Fees Are Prohibited?

 Conclusion

-Expats often wrongly pay agency fees, administrative fees, or contract fees.
-These charges are prohibited and can be reclaimed.
+Expats often pay unjustified mediation costs, administration costs or contract costs.
+These costs are prohibited and can be reclaimed.

-The tenancy law attorneys of Arslan Lawyers help expats get their money back and protect them against abuse by brokers and intermediary agencies.
+The tenancy law lawyers of Arslan Advocaten help expats get their money back and protect them against abuse by real estate agents and mediation agencies.

 Frequently asked questions